The Knowing Garden FAQs

 Q: How much time do children spend outside?

-A: Over the course of the week, students spend 3-6 hours outdoors at Wilderness Park.
-Every day, students are outdoors and moving every 45 minutes or as needed.
+A: We’re an outdoor school!
+Students are thriving outside of the box!
+Pre-covid (seems like ages ago), students would spend 3-6 hours outdoors.
+Every day, students were outdoors and moving every 45 minutes or as needed.

 Q: How is your curriculum planned?
 Are you Reggio?
 Waldorf?
 Montessori?

 A: Our curriculum is learner-centered and facilitated by the teacher.
 We combine curricula and theory that includes: project-based learning, Reading/Writing Workshop, and common core math but teachers have the freedom to adapt for their students while guided by our learning trajectories.
 Reggio inspires our environment.
 Waldorf inspires our connection to outdoor.
 Montessori inspires our hands-on learning.
-We have a strong emphasis on social-emotional growth with communication strategies from Parent Effectiveness Training, Echo Parenting, and Hand in Hand Parenting.
+We have a strong emphasis on social-emotional growth with empowering, positive communication strategies.

 Q: What are your closed dates?